jewsroch/kate-wp-deploy/content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.14.59 =
+* Improved session check for the option to Install Brute-Force Protection and added an error message on failure.
+* Improved support for Multisite by only allowing Network Admins access to the Anti-Malware menu.

+= 4.14.55 =
+* Added link to view a simple scan history on the Quarantine page.
+* Updated firewall to better protect agains new variations of the RevSlider Exploit.
+* Improved check for session support before giving the option to Install Brute-Force patch.

+= 4.14.54 =
+* Added option to skip scanning the Quarantined files.
+* Updated Brute-Force patch to fix the problem of being included more that once.
+* Fixed a few minor bugs (better window positioning and css, cleaner results page, updated new help tab, etc.).
+* Made sure that the plugin does not check my servers for updates unless you have registered (this opt-in requirement is part of the WordPress Repository Guidelines).

 = 4.14.52 =
 * Added exception for the social.png files to the skip files by extension list.